atolye15/checklist/checklists/creating-classic-project-on-jira.md

 - [ ] Provide project avatar and URL
 Avatar size must be 400x400.
 You can get help from a designer.

-- [ ] Check the project lead.
-It should be the project manager of the project
+- [ ] Check the project lead, it should be the project manager of the project

 - [ ] Navigate to the Project Settings / Summary